soyunomas/Dynamic-SciFi-Dashboard-Kit/docs/USAGE_GUIDE.md

 ### 3.7. `CanvasGraphPanel`

-Displays an animated graph on a canvas, like an ECG or a sine wave.
+Displays an animated graph on a canvas, like an ECG or a sine wave. **Note:** This panel generates its own simulated data animation.
+For graphing external real-time data, use `TrueCanvasGraphPanel`.

 **Initialization:**
 ```javascript